radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 Proxy virtual views from LDAP backends can be conditioned by using a Post-processing exclusion filter.
 After RadiantOne queries the backend and retrieves the results, this filter excludes certain entries from being returned to the client.

-To define a pre-processing filter:
+To define a post-processing filter:

 1. From the Main Control Panel > Directory Namespace Tab, select the desired node representing the LDAP backend below the Root Naming Contexts node.